allo-/virtual_webcam_background/README.md

 As the script creates a virtual webcam device it works with any program that can use a v4l2 webcam.

+See [virtual-webcam.com](https://www.virtual-webcam.com) for more information, image packs and more.

 ## Installation

 The program needs python3 and is tested with python 3.7.